often/leader/README.md

 # leader
-superior, intuitive and light blog base for the modern web.
+intuitive and light blog base for the modern web.

 ## why?
 why not?